Lord mayor: United Kingdom

 In England, Wales, and Northern Ireland, it is a purely ceremonial post conferred by letters patent.
 Most famously it refers to the Lord Mayor of London, who only has jurisdiction over the City of London, as opposed to the modern title of Mayor of London governing Greater London.

 Uganda

 In Uganda, the only jurisdiction with a lord mayor is Kampala, in recognition of its status as the capital city of the country.

 Ireland

 In Ireland, the posts of Lord Mayor of Dublin (granted under the Kingdom of Ireland) and Lord Mayor of Cork (granted when this city was part of the United Kingdom) still exist, and are symbolic titles as in the UK.
+The Irish version of the title is Ardmhéara, "high mayor."

 Province of Maryland

 Annapolis, the only city in the Thirteen Colonies to receive a royal charter, used the title 'lord mayor' prior to the American Revolution.